-This section provides additional information and reference materials for several of the statements included in the reconciled policy.
+This section provides additional information and reference materials for several of the statements included in the consolidated policy.
 The material referenced in this section does not represent APA policy unless specifically included in the policy section of this document.

-Additional Information concerning Statement 1: According to the 2008 APA Petition Resolution Policy, Psychologists and Unlawful Detention Settings with a Focus on National Security, "Psychologists may not work in settings where persons are held outside of, or in violation of, either International Law (e.g., the UN Convention Against Torture and the Geneva Conventions) or the US Constitution (where appropriate), unless they are working directly for the persons being detained or for an independent third party working to protect human rights."[1]
+Additional Information concerning the Statement 1: "Psychologists may not work in settings where persons are held outside of, or in violation of, either International Law (e.g., the UN Convention Against Torture and the Geneva Conventions) or the US Constitution (where appropriate), unless they are working directly for the persons being detained or for an independent third party working to protect human rights [1]."